AliSawari/code-review/README.md

 ## Scripts

 I have slightly changed the `seed.ts` file so it will generate better data to test out.
 I also created **createRandomByte** in the scripts folder to generate random 32 Bytes of Hex String in order to use for the  `API_SECRET_KEY` env var.

+## Dependencies
+using the [depcheck](https://www.npmjs.com/package/depcheck) library. i have found and deleted the unused dependencies this results in a faster build and a smaller bundle size.

+Unused dependencies
+- @types/express-handlebars
+- chart.js
+- lodash
+- express-handlebars
+- luxon

+I have also added few other dependencies which i have used in the code added dependencies
+- @types/jsonwebtoken
+- jsonwebtoken
+- compression
+- bcrypt

 ## Containerization